top of page

 EXTRA INFORMATION...

-Although the sport is fun, fast and exciting, we do like to stress that not every class will be running full courses, skill and fitness exercises are also incorporated into our training.
+Although the sport is fun, fast and exciting, I like to stress that not every session will be running full courses.
+Skill, sequencing and fitness exercises are also incorporated into our training.
 This can be challenging and new for both dog and handler.

 If you are unsure on anything, please do not hesitate to contact us for more information